 The Complaints Officers are senior personnel in our organisation and in BLSSA Pty Ltd and have the necessary experience and authority to handle your complaint and make relevant decisions on outcomes.

-The complaint need not be in writing and may be presented by any reasonable means, for example

-	letter, telephone, email or in person.
+The complaint need not be in writing and may be presented by any reasonable means, for example letter, telephone, email or in person.
 Please ensure you give us full particulars of your complaint.

-	If a complainant is not satisfied with the response to their complaint, they may contact the Credit

-	and Investment Ombudsman (CIO) (of which we and BLSSA Pty Ltd are members) on:
+If a complainant is not satisfied with the response to their complaint, they may contact the Australian Financial Complaints Authority (AFCA) (of which we and BLSSA Pty Ltd are members) on: